jleynes/jleynes/README.md

 -->

 ## About Me
-Aspiring site reliability engineer and private pilot.
+Current site reliability engineer and aspiring private pilot.

 Working on the 'AWS Certified SysOps Administrator - Associate' certification.